SirBaron84/SirBaron84/README.md

 - 📫 How to reach me **Baronnwaobiara@gmail.com**

+<h3 align="left">About me:</h3>

+Highly motivated, comitted and results driven professional with extensive experience in finance, business control, management reporting, business intelligence and data analytics.

+A continuous Learner, with good knowledge of Data Analytics, Data Science , Deep Learning.
+Posses strong coding and problem solving skills with hands on experience with latest technologies.

+My career objective is to pursue a challenging career and be part of a progressive organisation where I can apply aquired technical and analytical skills.
+Broaden my knowledge about new and emerging trends in IT sector and application in organizations.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/baronnwaobiara" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="linkedin.com/in/baronnwaobiara" height="30" width="40" /></a>